ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 ### Rules

 - **A beatmap's audio file must use the `.mp3` or `.ogg` file format and have an average bit rate no greater than 192kbps.**
-- **A beatmap may only contain one song file used by all difficulties.** Multiple song files within a single beatmap set is unsupported and results in unexpected behaviour with preview times, metadata, etc.
+- **A beatmap may only contain one song file used by all difficulties.** Multiple song files within a single beatmap are unsupported and result in unexpected behaviour with preview times, metadata, etc.
 - **A song's audio file and hitsound files must be of reasonable quality.** Try to find the highest quality source file available rather than ripping a file from a streaming video website.
 Songs should be normalized to their original release volumes and should not be encoded to a bit rate higher than their original files.
 - **Beatmaps must be hitsounded.** Hitnormals give feedback to the player, and additions (whistles, claps, and finishes) accent the most important parts of the music.
   - **For osu!mania beatmaps containing only difficulties Insane or above, additions are not required.**
-- **All clicked objects must have audible [active hitsounds](/wiki/Beatmapping/Hitsound#active-hitsound).** osu!mania beatmaps are exempt from this because of the mode's rhythm construction.
+- **All clicked objects must have audible [active hitsounds](/wiki/Beatmapping/Hitsound#active-hitsound).** osu!mania difficulties are exempt from this because of the mode's rhythm construction.
 - **[Active hitsounds](/wiki/Beatmapping/Hitsound#active-hitsound) must use the `.wav` or `.ogg` file formats.** `.mp3` files have slight delays, and therefore are reserved only for longer [passive hitsounds](/wiki/Beatmapping/Hitsound#passive-hitsound), such as ambient noises.
 - **[Active hitsounds](/wiki/Beatmapping/Hitsound#active-hitsound) cannot have a delay more than 5 milliseconds.** "Delay" accounts for the peak of a sound rather than its introduction.
 This ensures hitsound feedback is synchronized to a song effectively.
 The default skin's `normal-hitfinish.wav` has a slight delay, but still can be used as a custom hitsound.
 - **Hitsounds must be audible.** Their purpose is to provide feedback, so hitsounds with extremely low volume or samples that blend with a song's samples are unacceptable.
 Specific game modes list exceptions to this rule on their respective ranking criteria.